-Objective 4-C: Maximize job readiness training and work experience opportunities.
+Maximize job readiness training and work experience opportunities.

-• Expand job readiness training and work experience opportunities at the Centers.
+Expand job readiness training and work experience opportunities at the Centers.

-- 75% of McDowell Center VR participants complete a work experience (annually program year). - Re-establish all the Perkins Center's current relationships and expand those by 25%. - Completion of job readiness training at the Perkins Center will increase by 25% by 2024.
+- 75% of McDowell Center VR participants complete a work experience. - Re-establish all the Perkins Center's current relationships and expand those by 25%. - Completion of job readiness training at the Perkins Center will increase by 25% by 2024.